Software composition analysis (SCA): what is it and does your company need it?

 Although convenient, open source components have been traditionally incredibly difficult to track.
 Developers have often relied on manual processes such as emails and spreadsheets, but these processes threaten to undo the convenience provided by open source and provide an incomplete picture.
 In contrast, an SCA tool provides ready insight into each component.

 Keeping track of open source components is critical both from productivity and security standpoints.
 Open source components are becoming major building blocks in software across practically every vertical.
-With an SCA tool, developers can:
+Composition analysis tools enable developers to:

 Although open source code scanning has been around for almost 20 years, SCA tools take things several steps beyond this basic measure.
 In addition to known security issues or vulnerabilities, an SCA tool can provide insight into versions, licenses, and any potential compliance issues that may arise for the company due to the use of a particular component.